johnclyde/acorn/README.md

 ## Who should use this repository?

+There are several ways to use Acorn.

-The primary way to use Acorn is through the VS Code extension.
-For that, you don't need to use this repository.
+If you are using Acorn for your own project, all you need is the Acorn extension for VS Code.
+You don't need this repository.

+If you are contributing mathematics to the Acorn Library, you only need the [acorn-library repository](https://github.com://acornprover/acorn-library).
+You don't need this repository.

-If you are making changes to the theorem prover itself, or to the UI of the VS Code extension, you do need to use this repository.
+If you are making changes to the Acorn language, its theorem prover, or to the UI of the VS Code extension, then keep reading.

 ## Installing acorn from source